It’s the 5th year of doing this Annual Review for myself. If you haven’t done this or don’t know where to start I shared my structure here.

 6. China Trip — Canton Fair & Factory visit

 One of my goals this year was to attend the Canton fair in China and also visit our factory in ShenZen.
-I did this in April of this year and it was an incredible experience, not only as an entrepreneur but having never been to Asia before, travelling alone in a place that was so culturally different was an entirely new experience and definitely pushed me outside of my comfort zone.
+I did this in April of this year and it was an incredible experience, not only as an entrepreneur but also having never been to Asia before, travelling alone in a place that was so culturally different was an entirely new experience and pushed me outside of my comfort zone.

 - Moving to Austin

 My life during May – July was very reactive and stressful in both my personal and work life.
 With BestSelf Co we hit some cash flow issues during this time due to incorrect inventory forecasting, a bloated team, and some other bad internal decisions we’d made.

 During this time I also experienced some turbulence in personal relationships which made me more reactive than proactive and resulted in me causing hurt to people I cared about.

 Takeaway: Take time for thought and reflection before reacting and regretting later.fewer

 We ended up reducing a few team members for cashflow reasons and also we’d gotten bloated.
 Suddenly projects that we used to do with fewer people were turning into longer projects that were less efficient and less successful.
 Letting team members go was one of the most difficult things we’d done to date, however, it was definitely the best move for the team and the business.

 A business partnership is much like a marriage, and some years can be harder than others — especially when personal circumstances change for either partner.
 This has been the case for myself and Allen throughout 2017 and 2018.
 Communication issues between us suffered in 2017 when I was going through my divorce and mentally was checked out while I dealt with that.
 Then in 2018 after having his first baby Allen did the same thing and I struggled with doing the day-to-day for both of us.
 This led to some tension between us as the weight shifted over time.